-EMET\Conf --system [--force] <SysMitigation=State> [SysMitigation=State ...]
+EMET_Conf --system [--force] <SysMitigation=State> [SysMitigation=State ...]

 The --force option is needed to set a mitigation to an unsafe state.
-For more information on this, refer to the paragraph Advanced Options.
+For more information on this, refer to Section 4 - Advanced Options.
 By default unsafe options are not visible through either the command-line utility or the UI.
-The --force option is also needed when the system-wide DEP mitigation's configuration is changed and BitLocker is installed.